 When the two people belonging to different cultures transmit the information, it becomes essential that the stimulator’s intention and respondent’s interpretation are identical.
 Excellent intercultural communication is the only hope for this condition to happen.

-Let’s understand the bond between culture and communication to get a broader meaning of intercultural communication –
+Let’s understand cultural differences and the bond between culture and communication to get a broader meaning of intercultural communication –

-To understand intercultural communication well, it is essential to understand the two terms separately and then understand the bond between the two.
+To understand intercultural communication well, it is essential to understand the two terms (intercultural competence and cross cultural of differences) separately and then understand the bond between the two.

-What defines culture?
+What defines cultural differences?
 Culture in simple words is the way of living.
 Culture is how society coordinates and acts.

 What’s so special about communication then?